 WILL THIS LOOK GOOD?

 This packaging design relates a lot to the dvd's contents, which is what I aim to do, however, I'm not sure if I want to make the packaging more sharp/bold.
 I don't know if I want to use painted backgrounds for it.
 Solid colours might seem a bit more appropriate, otherwise, the packaging doesn't communicate daredevils as much as it could.
 The painted illustrations work as an animation when communicating daredevils because they are accompanied with music and movement.
 However, when the images are just stills, as a part of the design for a package, they don't communicate it that effectively.
+Could I have a solid skyline shape printed onto the acetate sleeve, therefore when the disc is slipped in it, it looks as if the man is walking across the wire that is between a set of buildings.

 The type on the disc would be towards the bottom, that way when the disc is inside the sleeve, you can't see it (doesn't get in the way).